Minnesota Monsters (AF1)

-The Minnesota Monsters are a professional Arena football team based in Duluth, Minnesota that competes in Arena Football One.
-They were announced as the Duluth Harbor Monsters, one of the four inaugural teams of The Arena League (TAL) on April 5, 2023.
-This is the second professional arena/indoor football team to the Duluth area, the first being the Duluth-Superior Lumberjacks of the IFL.
-The Monsters play their games at the DECC Arena.
+The Minnesota Monsters are a professional arena football team that competes in Arena Football One (AF1).
+They were announced as the Duluth Harbor Monsters, one of the four inaugural teams of The Arena League (The AL or TAL) on April 5, 2023.

+The Monsters were the second professional arena/indoor football team in the Duluth, Minnesota, area, the first being the Duluth-Superior Lumberjacks of the IFL.
+The Monsters played their games at AMSOIL Arena.
+After three seasons, the Monsters announced their move to the Minneapolis-St. Paul area in September 2026.